 The most common example of trespassing is when you go onto someone’s land without their permission.
 It is also trespassing to dump rubbish on someone else’s land.
 Land includes everything above and below the ground, so you might be trespassing if you burrow under someone else’s land.

-Signs that have the words ‘Trespassers A document that sets out what a person wants to happen to their money and other property after they die. be prosecuted’ written on them are not strictly accurate.
+Signs that have the words ‘Trespassers will be prosecuted’ written on them are not strictly accurate.
 Technically you can only be prosecuted if you commit a crime.

 - trespass in a ‘public place’ and neglect or refuse to leave after being warned;